My Top 4 Safe and Effective Exercises for Postpartum Mums

 4. Walking

-Walking is a fantastic low-impact exercise that fits seamlessly into a new mum's day, as not only improves cardiovascular health but also enhances mood by releasing endorphins.
+Walking is a fantastic low-impact exercise that fits seamlessly into a new mum's day.
+It not only improves cardiovascular health but also enhances mood by releasing endorphins.
 Start with short walks of about 10-15 minutes and gradually increase as you feel stronger.

 Embracing Your Recovery Journey